Accessibility statement for Wallace Lab

 Consistent help function;

-Need to re-enter data already submitted;
+No need to re-enter data already submitted;

 Any cognitive tests.